 Step 7: Cleaning A Sink Drain With Hot Water And Dish Soap

 If you have a clogged kitchen sink drain, there’s no need to call a plumber.
 You can easily unclog your drain with hot water and dish soap.
 Here’s how:

 First, bring a pot of water to a boil.
 While the water is boiling, add a squirt of dish soap to your sink.
 Once the water is boiling, carefully pour it down your drain.
 The hot water and dish soap will break up any grease or food that’s clogging your drain.

-After you’ve poured the hot water down your drain, let it sit for a few minutes.
+After you’ve poured the hot water down your drain, let it sit for some minutes.
 Then, run some cold water down your drain to flush everything out.
 Your sink should now be unclogged!

-Step 8: Washing A Sink Drain With Baking Soda And Vinegar
+Step 8: Washing A Sink Drain Using Baking Soda Or Vinegar

-If your kitchen sink drain is starting to smell a bit funky, it might be time to give it a good cleaning.
-You can wash your sink drain with baking soda and vinegar, two common household ingredients.
-Just be sure to do this on a day when you can leave your kitchen sink uncovered so that the baking soda and vinegar can do their job.
+If your kitchen sink drain is starting to smell a bit funky, time to give it a good cleaning.
+You can wash your sink drain with baking soda or vinegar, two common household ingredients.
+Just be sure to do this on a day when you can leave your kitchen sink uncovered so that the baking soda or vinegar can do its job.

-To clean your kitchen sink drain with baking soda and vinegar, first, remove any food or debris from the drain.
-Then, pour 1/2 cup of baking soda down the drain followed by 1/2 cup of white vinegar.
+To clean your kitchen sink drain with baking or vinegar, first, remove any food or debris from the drain.
+Then, pour half a cup of baking soda and half a cup of white vinegar.
 Plug the drain and let the mixture sit for 30 minutes.
-After 30 minutes, unplug the drain and run hot water down it for several minutes.
+Then later 30 minutes, unplug the drain and run hot water down it for several minutes.

 Step 9: Cleaning Garbage Disposal With Ice, Lemon, And Salt